Subscribe to this page via e-mail here - Subscribe

 Jon Gary Williams

 Promoting women in a public role in religion is not new.
-Traces of this are found scattered through church history, with some groups placing women in various leadership roles, such preaching.
+Traces of this are found scattered through church history, with some groups placing women in various leadership roles, including preaching.
 But it was not until the early 1900s, with the rise of Pentecostal groups, that this practice became more widespread.
 Today, almost all Pentecostal (Holiness) churches use women in public roles.

-What has contributed to the rise in this view?
+I. What has contributed to the rise in this view?

+II.
 How is this affecting the Lord's church?

 Such statements reveal what has begun to creep into some congregations.

+III.
 Is New Testament teaching on the woman's role only "tradition?"

 If what we have taught about this is merely tradition, then we err in teaching it.
-However, if this is a matter of scripture, then those who teach a greater public role for women are in error.
+However, if this is a matter of scripture, then those who advocate a greater public role for women are in error.
 What does the Bible have to say?
 Here are some fundamental scriptural references:

 I Corinthians 14:34,35 "Let your women keep silence in the churches, for it is not permitted unto them to speak; but they are commanded to be under obedience, as also saith the law.
 And if they will learn any thing, let them ask their husbands at home; for it is a shame for women to speak in the church."